Skip to main content

 About

 The Building Energy Performance Program (BEPP) was created through the Building Energy Performance Policy.
-It’s sometimes called “building tune-ups,” and it aims to achieve more efficient energy and water use in the largest non-residential buildings in Philadelphia.
+This program, sometimes called “building tune-ups,” aims to achieve more efficient energy and water use in the largest non-residential buildings in Philadelphia.

 Like cars, buildings need occasional tune-ups to keep them running smoothly and efficiently.
 A building tune-up requires a review of energy systems and controls followed by minor tweaks to bring them up to a good state of performance.
-On average, these tweaks result in 10–15% annual energy savings for a building.
 They also provide a more comfortable space for tenants.

 Get support